-Rectus Abdominus Exercises
+Rectus Abdominis Exercises

-Any exercise that requires contraction of one of the actions mentioned above will recruit the rectus abdominus into action.
+Any exercise that requires contraction of one of the actions mentioned above will recruit the rectus abdominis into action.
 Synergistic muscles will also contract simultaneously.
 If you do an exercise combining all three RA actions it maximizes the potential for RA to contract.

-Rectus Abdominus Stretches
+Rectus Abdominis Stretches

-To stretch the rectus abdominus, perform the opposite movements of its action.
+To stretch the rectus abdominis, perform the opposite movements of its action.
 For maximal stretch perform all of the antagonistic motions together.
 If stretches cause too much discomfort, do one reverse action at a time.
 If there is pain when stretching – for you or clients, consult with a physician.